s14321k/Interview-Qusions-markdowns/Angular Interview Questions.md

 - Yes, we can use external CSS files in Angular by including them in the "styles" array of the angular.json file.

 ## 24. Explain the types of forms and explain the usage with example
- - Template-driven forms and Reactive-forms
+ 1. Template-driven forms
+ 2. Reactive-forms

 ### Exmaple for template-driven form